yaseen002/yaseen002/README.md

 # Yaseen Khan

-Python Developer with 4 years of experience in web apps, automation, and AI solutions.
+Python Developer with extinsive experience in web apps, automation, and AI solutions.

 ---